-This is a common question, but also an extremely difficult question to answer.
-Every situation is different and every person has different preferences.
+This is a common question, yet it is extremely difficult to answer.
+There is no straightforward answer because there are certain factors you need to understand.
+Every situation is different, and every person has different preferences, responsibilities, and goals in their lives.

 Besides that, everyone has a different kind of debt.
 You might have a mortgage, student loans, a car loan, credit card debt, or something completely different.
 Whatever kind of debt you have, you’ve been most likely been thinking about a debt payoff plan.

-Paying off debt can feel like it takes forever, so it might be good to not completely ignore your retirement savings and investments.
+Paying off debt can feel like it takes forever, so it should be in your best interest not to ignore your retirement savings and investments completely.

-This is a question that you could ask yourself – should you pay off debt or invest?
+This is a question that you should face and ask yourself – should you pay off debt or invest?
 Should you try to do both?
-Or you could opt for one slightly more than the other?
+Or could you opt for one slightly more than the other?

 Should You Pay Off Debt Or Invest?

-In order to answer this question, we’re going to discuss a series of other questions with you.
+To answer this question, we’re going to discuss a series of key questions with you.

 If you’re deciding whether you should pay off debt or invest, take this into account: